k-int/bas-quire/content/issue-04/ycba-conference.md

 {% assign DOI = "p15" %}

-## Mathilde Bertrand, *Photography and the "Condition of Britain": The Photographic Corpus of the Community Development Projects, 1969--1978*
+## Mathilde Bertrand, *Photography and the \"Condition of Britain\": The Photographic Corpus of the Community Development Projects, 1969--1978*

 In 1969, Harold Wilson's Labour government launched a vast social action program across Britain, known as the Community Development Projects.
 Teams of researchers and community workers conducted investigations in twelve areas a ected by poverty, to assess the effectiveness and coordination of social policies at a local level.
 Under this program, resource centers were set up locally to encourage community improvement initiatives.
 Conclusions drawn in the "inter-project reports" criticized the government's conception of poverty as the result of individual and cultural factors and pointed instead to structural factors in the production of inequalities.
 Thirteen photographers were commissioned by the projects to produce documentary reports on their activities and to provide photographs for use in the nal reports of the CDPs.
 These images function as documents of an era marked by economic, cultural, and social transition, with a focus on conditions in poverty-stricken areas.
 They depict the consequences of industrial, economic, and housing policies on working-class communities but also document e orts to develop campaigns locally.